Analyze successful stores in existing markets

 - Click OK.

-The Business Analyst data source is now set to access variables in the United States.
+The Business Analyst data source is set to access variables in the United States.

-Generate customer-derived trade areas
+Generate trade areas

-There are two stores in the Grand Rapids, Michigan, market that outperform the other seven.
-You'll use the Business Analyst toolbox to find the characteristics unique to the two highest-performing stores that facilitate higher sales.
 The first step in your analysis is to create customer-derived trade areas around the stores.
 These areas capture a specific percentage of customers closest to each store.
 Alternatively, trade areas can capture other attributes, such as sales.
+The first set of trade areas you create will capture the closest 70 percent of each store's customers.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.